+Retail Management

-Retail Management Degree Type Certificate of Completion The WVC Retail Management certificate is endorsed by the Western Association of Food Chains (WAFC), a highprofile, non-profit association dedicated to promoting academic preparation in the food industry.
+The WVC Retail Management certificate is endorsed by the Western Association of Food Chains (WAFC), a high-profile, non-profit association dedicated to promoting academic preparation in the food industry.
 All of the WAFC member grocery companies recognize and value this college-levelcertificate, which is designed to provide individuals with the knowledge and skills that may increase their employability and career options in retail settings.